Nepiki/Guides/(WIP)-Final-Fantasy-VII-‐-David-and-Goliath-Achievement-Guide.md

 **HEAL** after the fight as you can get random encounters on the 69th floor.
 Do a save before talking to Tifa but you wait until the minigame start to do the menu preparation for Motorball.

-This menu has a few more steps than the previous ones so here's a list.
+This menu has a few more steps than the previous so here's a list.

 1. Set the party to Cloud, Aerith, Tifa
 2. Equip: Aerith equips the Mythril Armour